diskoverdata/diskover-docs/source_files/user_advanced_tags.md

 ![Image: Tags Report Overview](images/image_tags_report_overview.png)

-A) Slide the buttons to refine the results.
+A) Slide the buttons to refine the results: file and/or directories, and directory size not [recursive](#recursive).

 B) Gives a total count of items – click on any tag/report to open the results in the search  page.